fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 Please note that the schedule is a living document and changes depending on what's going on in the course.
 If you print it out (not recommended), you'll need to keep your paper version up to date with the online version, which will be a serious chore.
 If you keep a browser tab open all semester, make sure you refresh it whenever you go to look something up.

-To access all articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans. **All readings that aren't already online (and some that are) will be available through the class Zotero library.**
+To access all articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans. **ALL readings that aren't already online will be available through the class Zotero library.
+You will NEVER have to find anything on your own.**

 ## Connecting to Zotero